manuelbcr/parallel_systems/assignment_09/readme.md

 - Investigate any loops that carry larger workloads and determine if and how they can be parallelized.
 Parallelize them with OpenMP.
 Ensure that any code modification does not violate program correctness with respect to its output.
+  As mentioned above the functions `resid`, `psinv`, `rprj3` are most valuable to investigate on.
+Therefore we tried to parallelize parts of those functions.

 - Benchmark the original, sequential program and your parallelized version for 1, 2, 4 and 8 threads on LCC2 and enter your results into the comparison spreadsheet linked on Discord..

+  The measurments therefore can be found int the `measurments.xls`file.
+  We can see that execution for 4 threads works best for this example.

 ## General Notes